niklasfyi/niklasdotfyi/src/content/articles/2024/2024-01-11-default-apps.md

 title: My default apps starting 2024
 date: "2024-01-11T12:50:17.136Z"
 tags: ["tools"]
+description: "A list of my default apps for 2024"
 ---

 I saw all those "My default apps 2023"-Posts in my RSS and decided to join in - even though it is not 2023 anymore.